 About the Writer

 Luciana is an entrepreneur, innovator, human tech evangelist and co-founder of MindCheck.
-MindCheck is a digital platform powering frictionless mental health assessments for individuals & enterprise.
+MindCheck is a digital platform powering frictionless mental health assessments for individuals & enterprises.

-Passionate about purposeful innovation, conscious leadership and D&I, she is an international keynote speaker (SXSW, Cannes Lions, TEDx), a board member, mentor & advisor, community catalyst.
+Passionate about purposeful innovation, conscious leadership and D&I, she is an international keynote speaker (SXSW, Cannes Lions, TEDx), a board member, mentor & advisor, and a community catalyst.